jschaedl/zit-php-toolkit/README.md

 * and some more ...

 ## Status
-zit-php-toolkit is currently under development.
-Feel free to suggest improvements and provide feedback.
+* zit-php-toolkit is currently under development
+* feel free to suggest improvements and provide feedback

 ## Roadmap
 * set up a PSR-0 compliant classloader
-* develop more features features
+* develop more features
 * set up more tests
 * ...